streamlab/starting-point/TEAM-DETAILS.md

 ## Presentations

-Obviously, not every person can be on every team.
-So every class, each team will present their current findings.
+Obviously, not every person can be on every team, so to keep everyone fully involved teams will present their current findings.
 These should be thoughtful and instructive.
 They aren't just lists of what happened.
 Lead the discussion.
 Teach the others what you know so they can use it, too.
 Some things you can/should present:

 * A demo or slide show about your learnings
 * A presentation on the best discovery you've had